 - Assistance to re-engage in meaningful leisure activities

 - Therapeutic group exercises and in-home programs.

 An occupational therapist will come to your home and address any issues that you may be having in completing your day-to-day activities safely and independently.
 Recommendations from this visit may include rail installation, step or ramp modifications, major or minor bathroom modifications or equipment prescription.

-Our occupational therapist will assist you in recommending and sourcing the most appropriate type of equipment to meet your needs, to promote independence and reduce the risk of falls.
+Our occupational therapist will assist you in recommending and sourcing the most appropriate type of equipment to meet your needs, promote independence and reduce the risk of falls.